tbjgolden/ainsley/ROADMAP.md

 mad ideas zone

 - range abbreviation strategy
-- using props as spreads for props
-- how do we resolve `a` for props :/
+- how do we resolve `a` meaning `all` for props :/
 - css to ainsley
+- postcss integration for autoprefixer et al?
+- plugins